 This 1973 work is an old-fashioned novel, for which it might be difficult to get a publisher today.
-Primarily because nothing much happens in its opening chapters, which is filled with family member talking extensively as they decide what to do with their surviving older generation.
+Primarily because nothing much happens in its opening chapters, which is filled with family members talking extensively as they decide what to do with their surviving older generation.
 We follow long speculative conversations as they discuss their responsibilities when Aunt Elizabeth dies, and their elderly Aunt Martha survives.
 They convince themselves that they want to do what is best for Martha, and yet they are also concerned with the financial implications of what they do decide.

 This is a tedious process to follow, as the younger generation decides to convert Martha’s house into a home for old people, called Golden Age Acres.
 Martha agrees, on the condition they accept her long-time boyfriend Lucas as a resident.
 The idea for the home originates with smooth-talking cousin Howie (keeping it in the family), who managers the facility and who hires Mrs. Crawley as its nurse.
 These two characters become the villains of the novel, as they pursue their personal success and the home’s financial success at the expense of its residents.
 Meanwhile, the responsible family members, Albert, George, and George’s son Newton persuade themselves of the benefits of offering a home for a half dozen or so older people, for it both contributes to society and brings companionship to Aunt Martha.